JavaZakariae/Linux-commands/README.md

 ## Piping
 - `ls -l /etc | more`, the output of the first command will be the input of the second command.
-- `ls -l /etc > somefile.txt | more`, no piping beacause the redirection symbol breaks the piping.
+- `ls -l /etc > somefile.txt | more`, no piping because the redirection symbol breaks the piping.
-- `tee` commmand: if we want to save the output of intermedite command and want to pass that output as input to next command, `ls -l /etc tee somefile.txt | more`
+- `tee` command: if we want to save the output of intermediate command and want to pass that output as input to next command, `ls -l /etc tee somefile.txt | more`
 - `rm` command can't take data stream as input, but can only get arguments from the command line terminal, for that purpose, the command `xargs` can be used to converts data stream to arguments.
 Example: `cat /etc | xargs rm`
 - pipe symbol `|` can be used to link two commands, `>` is useful when redirecting the output to another place.